jaredallard/depot/docs/design.md

-If, for some reason, we're unable to provide a notification controller, we will need to provide an integration similar to the image repository reconcilation system.
+If, for some reason, we're unable to provide a notification controller, we will need to provide an integration similar to the image repository reconciliation system.
 However, documentation on Flux's side is vague.
-If that is also not supported, we will instead have to build automation to hook into Flux's repo automations, which will have to push directly to the source Git repository (thanks GitOps).
+If that is also not supported, we will instead have to build automation to hook into Flux's repo automation, which will have to push directly to the source Git repository (thanks GitOps).

 [notification controller]: https://fluxcd.io/flux/guides/webhook-receivers/